petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/understanding-custom-element-and-iframe-client-extensions.md

 ![The custom element architecture includes an entry in the Liferay server, application code stored on a server, and the Liferay page with the client extension's unique widget.](./understanding-custom-element-and-iframe-client-extensions/images/02.png)

 Each custom element entry includes an HTML element name, as well as URLs to any necessary JavaScript and CSS files.
-They can also include properties rendered with the application during runtime.
+They can also include properties rendered with the application at runtime.

 Once added to a page, Liferay inserts the client extension's JavaScript and CSS files directly into the page via `<script>` and `<link>` elements.
 When loaded, the JavaScript declares and instantiates the application, and the CSS files style it.